adlnet/xAPI-Spec/xAPI-Data.md

 Statements are information about a tracked learning experience.
 Typically, the information represented in the Statement has already happened.
-Thus, the natural language used in "display" or in the human-readable portion of the Verb Id will usually use the past tense.
+Thus, the natural language used in "display" or in the human-readable portion of the Verb id will usually use the past tense.

 Statements are expected to be permanent.
 The only way to undo a Statement within this specification is to [void it](#voided).
 Voiding does not destroy a Statement, rather indicates the evidence in the Statement is to be disregarded.

 <a name="statement-immutablity-and-exceptions" />